hbayindir/smb-backup/README.md

 In the beginning of the script, there is a configuration block.
 Set the remote IP and the share name, also set the local backup folder, mount options and rsync parameters to your taste.
 Run the script as root and have fun!

 All pull requests and forks are very welcome.
 Thanks for taking a look!

+## Changelog
+### Version 1.1
+- Detect writability of the backups folder in a better way using stat and by checking owner and permissions of the folder.